-RGBMatrix(*, width: int, bit_depth: int, rgb_pins: Sequence[digitalio.DigitalInOut], addr_pins: Sequence[digitalio.DigitalInOut], clock_pin: digitalio.DigitalInOut, latch_pin: digitalio.DigitalInOut, output_enable_pin: digitalio.DigitalInOut, doublebuffer: bool = True, framebuffer: Optional[WriteableBuffer] = None, height: int = 0, tile: int = 1, serpentine: bool = False)¶
+RGBMatrix(*, width: int, bit_depth: int, rgb_pins: Sequence[digitalio.DigitalInOut], addr_pins: Sequence[digitalio.DigitalInOut], clock_pin: digitalio.DigitalInOut, latch_pin: digitalio.DigitalInOut, output_enable_pin: digitalio.DigitalInOut, doublebuffer: bool = True, framebuffer: Optional[_typing.WriteableBuffer] = None, height: int = 0, tile: int = 1, serpentine: bool = True)¶

 Displays an in-memory framebuffer to a HUB75-style RGB LED matrix.

 Create a RGBMatrix object with the given attributes.
 The height of the display is determined by the number of rgb and address pins and the number of tiles:

 len(rgb_pins) // 3 * 2 ** len(address_pins) * abs(tile).
 With 6 RGB pins, 4 address lines, and a single matrix, the display will be 32 pixels tall.
 If the optional height parameter is specified and is not 0, it is checked against the calculated height.

 Up to 30 RGB pins and 8 address pins are supported.

 The RGB pins must be within a single “port” and performance and memory usage are best when they are all within “close by” bits of the port.
 The clock pin must also be on the same port as the RGB pins.
 See the documentation of the underlying protomatter C library for more information.
 Generally, Adafruit’s interface boards are designed so that these requirements are met when matched with the intended microcontroller board.
 For instance, the Feather M4 Express works together with the RGB Matrix Feather.